idem-lab/traveltime/paper/paper.html.md

 Note that the above raster include infinite (`Inf`) values.
-In `@fig-data`, a number of islands to the south are shown as cells unconnected with the mainland.
-These raster cells for these islands appear absent in `@fig-result`.
-Because they are not connected, the calculated travel time is infinite, and so these cells do not appear in the plot `@fig-result`.
+In @fig-data, a number of islands to the south are shown as cells unconnected with the mainland.
+These raster cells for these islands appear absent in @fig-result.
+Because they are not connected, the calculated travel time is infinite, and so these cells do not appear in the plot @fig-result.

 # Opportunities for future development